Lonesome mountain Gross Bessillon

 Water tank at the Col du Jas du Bessillon saddle

 There is a crossroads at the saddle, but we are primarily interested in the water tank as a point of reference.
-20 meters before, directly in the crossing area, a path leads up to the right.
+20 metres before, directly in the crossing area, a path leads up to the right.
 It points directly to the outcrop of rock to the west of the summit, which cannot yet be seen from here.
 This path will lead us up the ridge.
 There are trail numbers on signs, but they don't help us in any way with the ascent.
 At first we simply climb in the direction of fall.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.